chrishodson/port-ocean/integrations/aws-serverless/README.md

 # AWS-Serverless

-Event-driven integration that routes AWS events into Port using serverless primitives.
+Event-driven integration that routes AWS events into Port using serverless primitives for near real-time catalog updates.

 ## Why use this?